 Rankings Drops: A Common Problem After Website Redesigns

 I wish I could say I’d only heard a story like this once.
-But this was at least the fifth time someone has contacted me about a ranking avalanche like this.
+But… I get inquiries like this all the time:

 Every wedding pro who invests in a new website assumes it will bring them more traffic, more leads, and more bookings.

 Unfortunately, I’ve seen time and time again that that’s not always the case.